FAVOR-Bench/FAVOR-Bench/README.md

 Our dataset is under the CC-BY-NC-SA-4.0 license.

-FAVOR-Bench is only used for academic research.
-Commercial use in any form is prohibited.
+If you need to access and use our dataset, you must understand and agree: **This dataset is for research purposes only and cannot be used for any commercial or other purposes.
+The user assumes all effects arising from any other use and dissemination.**

 We do not own the copyright of any raw video files.
+Currently, we provide video access to researchers under the condition of acknowledging the above license.
+For the video data used, we respect and acknowledge any copyrights of the video authors.
+Therefore, for the TV series and animations used in the dataset, we have applied several preprocessing steps to minimize any potential impact on the original copyrights.
+These include reducing video resolution, segmenting videos into short clips (less than 10 seconds), and applying dimension adjustments.

-If there is any infringement in FAVOR-Bench, please contact zhangl22@m.fudan.edu.cn or directly raise an issue, and we will remove it immediately.
+If there is any infringement in FAVOR-Bench, please contact zhangl22@m.fudan.edu.cn or directly raise an issue.
+If necessary, we will replace the contested videos with sparsely sampled frame sets at adjusted resolutions.
+In cases where even frame retention is not permitted, we will maintain the annotation files while replacing the video content with meta-information or seeking alternative sources that are more reliable and risk-free.

 ### Close-ended tasks
 We give the example of evaluating Qwen2.5-VL on the close-ended tasks of FAVOR-Bench as follows: